ADGEfficiency/adgefficiency.github.io/_pages/reading-list.md

 Feelings of self-doubt and insecurity are what hold us back in life and cause true suffering.

 ### 195 - Why We Sleep - Matthew Walker

+### 196 - The Infidel and the Professor: David Hume, Adam Smith - Dennis C. Rasmussen

+### 197 - Infrastructure as Code, 2nd Edition - Kief Morris

+### 198 - When Einstein Walked with Gödel - Jim Holt

+### 199 - Surfing Uncertainty: Prediction, Action, and the Embodied Mind - Andy Clark